 It might sound trite, but adding a salad to your daily meals can improve your overall health and well-being.
 They don’t have to be boring, and they don’t have to be just salad greens.
 If you’re going classic, add some red pepper slices to your green salad, some tomatoes to the Greek salad, or tart cranberries to your field greens.
 Whip up a broccoli salad for lunch, or be adventurous and mix up a rice salad with a mélange of fresh vegetables like string beans, tomatoes, peppers and red onions.

-With or without whipped cream or chocolate, Berries are an excellent way to end your day of healthy, antioxidant-rich eating.
+With or without whipped cream or chocolate, Berries are an excellent way to end your healthy, antioxidant-rich eating day.

 Replace your soda with tea or coffee, which boast antioxidant compounds.
 Have a glass of wine with dinner, or pour a glass of chai tea for a real change of pace.